-1.1 This statement of investment policy ("the Policy") applies to the assets held in the Defence Fund (the "Fund") for members of the Federation of Post-Secondary Educators ("FPSE"), pursuant to Article 2.8 of the FPSE Constitution and Article 9.4 of the FPSE By-Laws.

-- 1.2 This policy establishes investment principles and guidelines giving particular consideration to the nature and purpose of the Defence Fund, its characteristics and its financial obligations, and to define the management structure and monitoring procedures adopted for ongoing operation of the Fund. - 1.3 This policy may be changed or modified at any time by FPSE's Presidents' Council, with such changes to be presented to the next Annual General Meeting for disposition.
+- 1.1.
+This statement of investment policy ("the Policy") applies to the assets held in the Defence Fund (the "Fund") for members of the Federation of Post-Secondary Educators ("FPSE"), pursuant to sections 3.8, 13.5, and 13.6 of the FPSE Constitution. - 1.2.
+This policy establishes investment principles and guidelines giving particular consideration to the nature and purpose of the Defence Fund, its characteristics and its financial obligations, and to define the management structure and monitoring procedures adopted for ongoing operation of the Fund. - 1.3.
+This policy may be changed or modified at any time by FPSE's Presidents' Council, with such changes to be presented to the next Annual General Meeting for disposition.
 Any investment manager (the "Manager" or "Fund Manager") or other agent or advisor providing services in connection with the investment of the Fund shall accept and adhere to this policy.